LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

 As with other SUNDIALS classes, the :c:type:`MRIStepInnerStepper` abstract base class is implemented using a C structure containing a ``content`` pointer to the derived class member data and a structure of function pointers the derived class implementations of the virtual methods.
-The :c:type:`MRIStepInnerStepper` type is defined in ``include/arkode/arkode.h`` as

-.. c:type:: struct _MRIStepInnerStepper *MRIStepInnerStepper
+.. c:type:: MRIStepInnerStepper

+   Pointer to an ``_MRIStepInnerStepper`` structure

 The actual definitions of the ``_MRIStepInnerStepper`` structure and the corresponding operations structure are kept private to allow for the object